A Lindemann-Weierstrass theorem for $E$-functions: Diophantine properties of the values of -functions

 In contrast to $\exp$ and $J_0$, a transcendental $E$-function $f$ can take algebraic values at non-zero algebraic arguments.
 We call \textit{exceptional values} those non-zero algebraic numbers $\alpha$ such that $f(\alpha)\in\Qbar$.
 For example \cite{BRS22}, for every $a\in\Q\setminus\Z_{\leq 0}$ and every positive integer $d$, the transcendental hypergeometric $E$-function

 has $d$ exceptional values.
 The set of exceptional values of an entire function $f$ is denoted by $\Exc(f)$.
 We say that $f$ is \textit{purely transcendental} if it has no exceptional value.

 Since $f$ satisfies a non-trivial linear differential equation over $\Qbar[z]$, there exists a number field $\mathbb{K}$ which contains all its Taylor coefficients.
 Based on Beukers' lifting result, one can show \cite{FR16} that for any exceptional value $\alpha$, $f(\alpha)\in\K(\alpha)$.
 More precisely, Bostan, Rivoal and Salvy proved (see \cite{RnoP} and \cite{BRS22}) the following \textit{canonical decomposition}: every transcendental $E$-function can be written in a unique way as $f=p+qg$ with $p,q\in\Qbar[z]$, $q$ monic and $q(0)\neq 0$, $\deg(p)<\deg(q)$ and $g$ is a purely transcendental $E$-function.
 In particular, the exceptional values of $f$ are the roots of $q$.
-A Hermite--Lindemann theorem for $f$ thus comes down to finding its canonical decomposition or at least the roots of $q$.
+A result analogous to Theorem \ref{thm: HL} for $f$ thus comes down to finding its canonical decomposition or at least the roots of $q$.

 By applying Beukers' lifting result to the system associated with the minimal inhomogeneous differential equation for $f$, Adamczewski and Rivoal \cite{AR18} proved that there exists an algorithm to perform the following tasks.
-Given an $E$-function $f$ as input \footnote{The input of the algorithm is a differential equation together with sufficiently initial conditions to define the $E$-function $f$.
-But an oracle has to guarantee that $f$ is indeed an $E$-function.}, it first says whether $f$ is transcendental or not.
+Given an $E$-function $f$ as input, it first says whether $f$ is transcendental or not.
 If it is transcendental, it then outputs $\Exc(f)$.
+The input of the algorithm is a differential equation together with sufficiently many initial conditions to define the $E$-function $f$, but an oracle has to guarantee that $f$ is indeed an $E$-function.
 This algorithm was recently improved in \cite{BRS22}.
 Together with Rivoal's notes \cite{RnoP}, this yields an algorithm to compute the canonical decomposition of any given $E$-function.